caplena/knowledge-base/docs/02-01-Topics.md

 <!-- theme: warning -->
 > #### Disabling & enabling topic sentiment
 >
-> When disabling the topic sentiment, the sentiment will be discarded from the topic in all rows. **This action is non-reversible:** If you activate the sentiment again, rows which have already been reviewed will not get the topic sentiment back, but will show a `neutral` sentiment for this topic instead.
+> When disabling the topic sentiment, the sentiment will be discarded from the topic in all rows. **This action is non-reversible:** If you activate the sentiment again, rows which have already been reviewed will not get the topic sentiment back but will show a `neutral` sentiment for this topic instead.
 >
 >For rows which haven't been reviewed yet, the AI will start differentiating between the sentiment versions as soon as you enable the topic sentiment.